How much does it cost to outsource your call center in the USA?

 Do I have to pay for training?

 Yes and No. All call centers will charge for initial training, and like my call center, we will require this payment up-front.
-It is normally done for a smaller fee, anywhere from $20-$24 an hour per rep. Once the initial class of associates are trained, it is then up to the call center to pay for any attrition training if an associate leaves the program or the company and need to be back-filled.
+It is normally done for a smaller fee, anywhere from $20-$24 an hour per rep. Once the initial class of associates is trained, it is then up to the call center to pay for any attrition training if an associate leaves the program or the company and needs to be back-filled.

 Now if there is any program expansion with the need for more associates, the client will be billed for that.

 Yes, and you need to be careful here.
 Some call centers will really go to town on setup fees.
 Depending on the size and complexity of the program, you should be ready to pay anywhere from $5000-$25000 for a 10-100 seat program.
 If you have a 1000 seat program that you are outsourcing all bets are off and you need to be prepared to pay what is fair to set that up.